The following article is an excerpt from "A Book of Bible Study"

 There are several passages in the Bible that contrast the lives of the righteous and the wicked.
 Within these passages we learn that the wicked often enjoy relative ease and prosperity in their lives, but the righteous often endure troubles and hardship, even as they walk in obedience to the Lord.

 In the midst of his sufferings, Job, in one of his rebuttals to the theology of his three friends, voiced his observations regarding the prosperity that he saw in the lives of the wicked.
-And as we will see, Job’s observations are consistent with the observations that we see in Psalm 73, and with teachings in several New Testament passages as well.
+Job’s observations are consistent with the observations that we see in Psalm 73, and with teachings in several New Testament passages as well.

 Job is described in the Bible as “blameless” and “upright”, and as a man who feared God and turned away from evil.”
 (Job 1:1, 1:8, 2:3).
 As recorded in Job 21:7-18, we see that in the depth of sufferings and losses that had come upon him through no fault or wrongdoing of his own, Job questioned why the wicked prospered and lived to grow old, increasing in power and wealth.
 He observed that their homes were free from fear and threatening circumstances.
 He also observed that God’s rod of correction did not come upon them, and that both they and their children prospered and enjoyed life.